Back to Blog

 Grief in a culture that doesn't talk about dads the same way

 Here's something uncomfortable: our culture handles paternal grief differently than maternal grief.
 There are more visible narratives around losing a mother.
-More books, more songs, more shared language.
+More books, more songs, more shared language for it.
 Losing a father sometimes gets less airtime, or gets filtered through expectations about masculinity and stoicism.
-If your dad was someone you were close to, you might feel like the world underestimates what you lost.

 And if you're a man grieving your father, there's often additional pressure to keep it contained.
 To be "okay."
 To not make people uncomfortable.
 That pressure is garbage on a normal Tuesday.
 On Father's Day it's unbearable.